LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/algometry/ArbitraryTemporalSummation.md

 ---

 {{% pageinfo %}}
+The arbitrary temporal summation procedure applies a series of rectangular pressure stimuli to one or both cuffs.

+The participant is asked to rate the pain sensation of these stimuli on the VAS meter as soon as possible after the cessation of a pressure stimulus.

+The VAS rating for a stimulus is recorded just before the next stimulus is given or would have been given if it had not been the last stimulus in the series.
+The arbitrary temporal summation procedure makes it possible to specify each stimulus in the series individually, and thus, each stimulus can have a different intensity and duration.
 {{% /pageinfo %}}

-The procedure window for the `<>` test is shown in Figure 1.
+The procedure window for the `<algometry-arbitrary-temporal-summation>` procedure is shown in Figure 1.
 The procedure window consists of two areas: applied pressure and recorded responses.

 ![](/images/Experitments_Procedures_Algometry/Slide6.PNG)

-*Figure 1: Procedure window of the temporal summation procedure*
+*Figure 1: Procedure window of the arbitrary temporal summation procedure*

 The applied pressure area will display a legend indicating which cuff outlet(s) will be active and will plot the applied pressure over time.
 The pressure is annotated with the psychophysical rating of each pressure stimulus.